xyproto/zsnes/README.md

 ### Pull requests

-* Pull reqests are welcome!
+* Pull reqests are welcome.
+* A port to SDL2 is extra warmely welcome!
 * Being able to build and run ZSNES on Linux is a priority.
-* Please have `clang-format` installed and run `./fmt.sh` before submitting pull requests.
+* Please have `clang-format` installed and run `./fmt.sh` before submitting a pull requests.

 ### General info